Documentation Index

 collection_name | Yes | Default target collection name for synced data. |

-aws_credential_id | Yes | ID of AWS credentials created in the Chroma dashboard. |
+aws_credential_id | * | ID of AWS credentials saved in the Chroma dashboard.
+Mutually exclusive with the inline access-key fields. |

 path_prefix | No | Limits which S3 keys can be synced.
 Only keys starting with this prefix are allowed.
 Useful for multi-tenant setups. |